stavinski/iom-flights-api/README.md

 Object | Property | Description
 --- | --- | ---
-root | flights | An array of flights that match the supplied request flight | id | The id of the flight this is the flight code flight | type | Reference type of this resource (always flight)
+root | updated | The utc date & time of when the arrivals flight data was updated from the data feed root | flights | An array of flights that match the supplied request flight | id | The id of the flight this is the flight code flight | type | Reference type of this resource (always flight)